eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 did not revoke the Wallet Unit.
 This is described in [Section 6.6.2.4](#6624-pid-provider-or-attestation-provider-verifies-that-wua-is-not-revoked).
 5. After the PID or attestation is issued to the Wallet Unit, the Wallet Unit verifies the authenticity of the PID or attestation; see [Section 6.6.2.5](#6625-wallet-unit-verifies-pid-or-attestation).
-6. Finally, the User will activate a PID before they can use it; see [Section 6.6.2.6](#6626-user-activates-the-pid).
+6. The User will activate a PID before they can use it; see [Section 6.6.2.6](#6626-user-activates-the-pid).
+7. If an attestation contains an embedded disclosure policy, the Wallet Unit retrieves the policy and stores it locally, so that it can apply the policy in case a Relying Party requests attributes from the attestation.
+See [Section 6.6.2.7](#6627-provisioning-embedded-disclosure-policies).

 More detailed requirements for the issuance process of PIDs and attestations, for instance regarding the issuance protocol, are included in [Topic 10/23](./annexes/annex-2/annex-2-high-level-requirements.md#a2310-topic-10---issuing-a-pid-or-attestation-to-a-wallet-unit).